c0dycode/BL2ModStuff/Autoexec/Readme.md

 * Toggle RapidFire-Script with CTRL+F2
 * Hotkey (F9) to OBJ DUMP whatever you have in your clipboard (requires console on F6 for now)

+# Currently known issues | What's being worked on
+    * Using the RapidFire-Script will make aiming harder since it's basically interrupting your mouse movement every X ms. Currently looking into that.

 # Introduction
 Okay, I've written this little Autohotkey-Script to allow you to not having to type it manually in the console.